Scoliosis Treatment in Singapore at Balance Core

 What about adults with scoliosis?

-The main goals of treating adults with scoliosis are pain relief, body posture correction / maintenance, and prevention of degenerations.
-This will help them live a better and more comfortable life.
+Therefore the main goals of treating adults with scoliosis are pain relief, body posture correction / maintenance, prevention of degenerations, and to optimize the body for active lifestyle.
+This will help them live a better and more comfortable and active life.
 Although due to the degenerative changes of bones, the curvature of the spine may not be possible to correct significantly, small changes to the supporting structures around the spine can make a huge difference in back pain or leg pain experience and quality of life.
 We encourage adults with scoliosis in the spine to seek early physiotherapy interventions to prevent further degenerations and reduction of movement capacity.